 COUNCIL COMMENTS RESPONSE TO COMMENTS LOCATION OF CHANGES IN PRODOC level, the Project addresses as part of the work on policy reform the need to put in place within Pacific Island Countries cost recovery programmes on both foreign fisheries and domestic fleets to finance increased fishery management costs.
 The key to sustainability therefore appears to lie not so much in financial aspects as in the sustainability of the policy, programme and institutional changes targeted by the Project within the limits of the human resources of small Island countries.
 The Project design team appreciate the support in the Swiss comment for "the project's focus on knowledge, ideas, training and institutional change in these countries" as a strategy for achieving sustainable change. basis for cost recovery programmes; and Section E for a broad discussion on sustainability, including the issues raised in the Swiss comment.
-The sustainability of the project will also depend on whether the project activities will help the Pacific Small Island Developing States to actively participate in the implementation and dialogue on the Western and Central Pacific Fisheries Convention. the new WCPF Commission can not be successful without effective participation by No changes in the ProDoc.
-See Section A, sub-section Institutional Landscape, for information on financing of Pacific SIDS travel costs and the streamlining of the Commission's work to facilitate effective participation by Pacific SIDS. implementation, it might therefore be worthwhile to test applicability of project results by promoting a direct dialogue The process of development of the WCPF Convention has itself been a process of direct dialogue between the Pacific SIDS, fishing states and other coastal states.
-The process was initiated by an invitation from Pacific Island leaders for other states to meet with Island delegates to discuss enhanced arrangements for managing the impact of fishing in the Western and Central Pacific.
-Concluding the Convention text and making arrangements for the new Convention has involved another 13 meetings over a seven year period, with all Pacific SIDS participating in all the sessions.
-In addition, the Pacific SIDS have annual consultations with the US on fisheries and have had a series of ad hoc dialogues with other fishing states, with proposals now being considered for a formal annual consultative process with the EU and other fishing states.
-The Project will support Pacific Island participation in the dialogue with fishing states through the Commission and in the relevant aspects of the bilateral consultative arrangements.
-No change in the ProDoc
+The sustainability of the project will also depend on whether the project activities will help the Pacific Small Island Developing States to actively participate in the implementation and dialogue on the Western and Central Pacific Fisheries Convention. the new WCPF Commission can not be successful without effective participation by Pacific Island Countries.
+That conclusion was one of the key elements in the approach by No changes in the ProDoc.
+See Section A, sub-section Institutional Landscape, for information on financing of Pacific SIDS travel costs and the streamlining of the Commission's work to facilitate effective participation by Pacific SIDS. implementation, it might therefore be worthwhile to test applicability of project The process of development of the WCPF Convention has itself been a process of direct dialogue between the Pacific SIDS, fishing states and other coastal states.
+The process No change in the ProDoc